rhabimendoza/SMELLSPHISHY-Browser-Extension/README.md

 # SMELLSPHISHY Browser Extension

 This browser extension provides automatic and manual URL detection to identify phishing and benign URLs, protecting users as they browse.
-The detection mechanism is based on a Random Forest model adversarially trained using benign, phishing, and synthetic URLs generated with genetic algorithm.
+The detection mechanism is based on a Random Forest model adversarially trained using benign, phishing, and synthetic URLs generated with a genetic algorithm.

+---

 ## Features

 - **Automatic Detection**: Automatically checks each URL you visit when activated, alerting you of phishing URLs.
 - **Manual Detection**: Allows users to manually input a URL to verify its safety, useful for checking links before clicking.
+- **URL Blocking**: Prevents access to detected phishing URLs, ensuring your safety while browsing.
+- **Whitelisting**: Add URLs to an allowed list to bypass checks for trusted websites.
 - **Privacy-Focused**: No URLs are collected by the researcher.
 Blocked and allowed URL lists are stored only in the browser’s local storage, keeping your data private and secure.

+---

 ## Getting Started